 A suggested format to record the information from your discussion is provided below Use a separate flipchart for each column.

-Effects of lack of access include to basic education on Roma girls: A Rights-based response to this issue should include: Examples: - Early marriage and child bearing - Increased health risks - Poverty - Sense of powerlessness Examples: - Direct link to rights - Increased level of accountability - Move from dependency to empowerment
+A Rights-based response to this issue should include: xamples: Direct link to rights Increased level of accountability Move from dependency to empowerment .

 Day 3: Wednesday, July 7